3 Chinese Magazines to Turbocharge Your Reading Skills

 A biweekly magazine focused on reviews of both domestic and foreign movies, 看电影 offers fresh analysis on the latest works in film from a Chinese cinephile’s perspective.
 Even casual movie-lovers will enjoy the blend of celebrity news, director interviews and a behind-the-scenes look at both blockbuster and art-house movies.
 You can find the magazine’s official site here.

-And there you have it, six magazines to turbocharge your Chinese reading skills.
+And there you have it, three magazines to turbocharge your Chinese reading skills.

 Once you find a magazine you love, you’ll really be able to enjoy the learning process.
 Read often, take notes, and most importantly, remember to have fun!